 The Rausser College of Natural Resources offers seven undergraduate minor programs spanning a range of biological, physical, and social science disciplines.
 If you would like to declare a minor in one of the areas listed below, please contact the Undergraduate Staff Advisor for the department offering the minor in which you are interested.

 Conservation and Resource Studies (CRS) is an interdisciplinary program designed for students interested in environmental issues from both the social science and natural science perspectives.
 Students may study areas of interaction among natural resources, population, energy, technology, societal institutions, and cultural values.
 Students may elect to complete this minor through a list of preapproved courses or develop their own interdisciplinary group of courses similar to the structure of the CRS major.

-The Energy and Resources Group minor (ERG) and the Sustainability Summer offer undergraduates the opportunity to develop basic knowledge and skills to help them address the complex and interdependent issues associated with the interaction of social, economic, political, technical, and environmental factors.
+The Energy and Resources Group minor (ERG) features core courses that introduce interdisciplinary analysis and tools and methods from different disciplines such as economics and ecology.
+They also cover key energy and resource issues.
+The electives, which are selected from a pre-approved list or with faculty permission, allow further exploration of these concepts.
 Though it is designed primarily to complement majors in the natural sciences and engineering, the ERG minor may be pursued by students in any major with the appropriate prerequisites.

 Environmental Economics and Policy